Green Smoothie Gourmet

 Yes!
 Although cardamom is often thought of as a season for Indian savory dishes, it is often used in Nordic countries in their dessert recipes.

-How To Use Cardamom
+How To Use Cardamom in baking

-It is best to buy pods - available in spice section of grocery store - and crush them, remove seeds and grind them.
+It is best to buy cardamom pods - available in spice section of grocery store - and crush them, remove seeds and grind them.
 Or you can use ground cardamom for a less robust flavor.
 Cardamom is expensive however, like saffron, but well worth it and one bottle lasts a long time.

-What Does A Cardamom Cake Taste Like?
+What Does a Cardamom Cake Taste Like?

 It tastes like a deep fresh chocolate cake, with a hint of some spice that at first is unidentifiable.
 I believe it boosts the flavor of the chocolate.